keptn-contrib/artifacthub/jmeter/0.3.0/README.md

 ### Step 4: Add the Job-Executor configuration file

-The following Job Executor configuration (referred to as job config or `job/config.yaml`) allows you to run jmeter with the `load.jmx` file (e.g., from the [Keptn Carts example](https://github.com/keptn/examples/tree/master/onboarding-carts/jmeter)) using whenever a `test.triggered` with `teststrategy=performance` event is sent by Keptn.
+The following Job Executor configuration (referred to as job config or `job/config.yaml`) allows you to run jmeter with the `load.jmx` file (e.g., from the [Keptn Carts example](https://github.com/keptn/examples/tree/master/onboarding-carts/jmeter)) used whenever a `test.triggered` with `teststrategy=performance` event is sent by Keptn.

 Add the following content to a file called *jmeter-job-config.yaml* in your current working directory:
 ```yaml